hapax/hapax.github.io/assets/exponential.md

 $$

 It turns out this has a finite limit!
-Proving this actually rather difficult, but it's easy to see with a computer.
+Proving this is actually rather difficult, but it's easy to see with a computer.
 We can just plot $(1+r/n)^n$ for increasingly large $n$ and see that it settles to a finite value.